circinusX1/esp_mcteck/README.md

 Once flashed connect to AP: **mckteck** and setup the wifi to your **AP**.
+   * To flash
+       * power off the baord
+       * jump the flash JUMPER
+       * connect the PC to the board using USB to UART and
+       * power on the board
+       * open in arduin IDE th the project.
+       * Select Generic ESP8266
+       * Goto _config.h and select ESP relay board config
+       * Build
+       * Flash using programmer or just Flash, try both options.
+       * Power off board, get the jumper, power on board.
+       * connect to local AP mkteck and setup your wifi.
+       * Configure the trigger temperature + humidity combination in setting
+       *
 Default passord for **mkteck** is **12345678**.
 See source code.

 ![image](https://github.com/user-attachments/assets/8ee904b7-9e29-4bd2-ab56-342177fe6a1c)